 Reform: Establishment of Grievance Mechanism

-According to the World Bank’s Doing Business 2016 report, the efficiency evaluation for the previous registering property indicators only encompassed time, cost and procedure for transferring a commercial real property.
-As such, evaluation failed to measure the overall quality of the land administration system, therefore, indicators covering 4 aspects, including reliability, transparency, coverage and dispute resolution, were added to the indicator set in 2016 and actual performance of different economies in these aspects were assessed,.
+According to the World Bank’s Doing Business 2016 report, the origial set of registering property indicators measures only efficiency with time, cost and procedure for transferring a commercial real property.
+As such, evaluation failed to measure the overall quality of the land administration system, therefore, index covering 4 aspects, including reliability of infrastructure, transparency of information, geographic coverage and land dispute resolution, were added to the indicator set in 2016 and actual performance of different economies in these aspects were assessed.

 Taiwan scores 28.5 in terms of Land Administration System Quality Index (the highest score is 30).
 The World Bank gave this score based on the perception that Taiwan lacks transparency as an independent grievance system for the public is not in place for when real property disputes arise.
 The real property survey and registration work is carried out by land offices of all municipalities, cities and counties.
 Currently, Department of Land of Taipei City Government and all land offices in Taipei City provide the public the following channels for filing complaints.